zhming0/mock-clj/README.md

 `specs => var-symbol value-expr/functions`

 Temporarily redefines `var` while executing `body`.
-If the right-hand side of a spec is a value, then it equals to create a function constantly return the value (stub).
+If the right-hand side of a spec is a value, then it will create a function constantly returning the value (stub).
-If the right-hand side of a spec is a function, then the var-symbol will temporaily be replaced by the function directly.
+If the right-hand side of a spec is a function, then the var-symbol will temporarily be replaced by the function.

 ### Example